Defl8ted/The-Defl8ted-Bookmark-Library/README.md

 ![Step 7](https://user-images.githubusercontent.com/131900886/235790244-5455194f-cfb9-4945-b667-4cbce2f232e8.png)
 8. Now delete the now empty folder that says Imported.
 ![Step 8](https://user-images.githubusercontent.com/131900886/235790521-3fe51c59-2575-4d11-a946-c491439b152c.png)
 Congratulations!
 You now have the School Specialty Bookmarklet installed on your browser.
 Just click the School Specialty folder and you should see a bunch of other folders.
-Click your desired folder and click any of the bookmarks inside to use them.
+Click your desired folder and click any of the bookmarklets inside to use them.
 ![image](https://user-images.githubusercontent.com/131900886/235790750-c1152a12-7d67-471f-89d0-9b61d471f783.png)
 They look like this.
 WARNING: Some bookmarks may not work!!!
 Also, they do not work on all web pages, like the new tab page for instance.
+WARNING: SPPBookmarklet is not responsible for anyone getting in trouble with supervisors, as this is made just for fun.
+Also, it is very possible you may be blacklisted from using some accounts on specific websites when using some bookmarklets (ex.
+Blooket Hacks), so be careful, and report any bans as an issue with the specific bookmarklet.
+Enjoy!

 HAVE FUN!!!